lxwvictor/MLND/projects/facial_recognition_family_members/proposal.md

 The dataset will be splitted into training and testing datasets at the third step.

-At the fourth step, I'll explore to use KNN alone, PCA with KNN to evalute the performance of accuracy and speed.
+At the fourth step, I'll explore to use linear classifier, KNN and logistic regression to evalute the performance of accuracy and speed.
 DNN will also be explored, and basically it's a transfer learning here.

 The fifth step is the summary of the performance about the recognition accuracy and speed.

 ### Benchmark Model
-At least three different models will be explored, named KNN, PCA + KNN and DNN transfer learning.
-The baseline of the performance will be based on KNN.
+At least four different models will be explored, named linear classifier, KNN, logistic regression and DNN transfer learning.
+The baseline of the performance will be based on the linear model.
 Both accuracy and speed will be evaluated in this report.

 ### Evaluation Metrics
 The metrics will focus on accuracy and speed.
 Accuracy will be based on the confusion matrix of predicted and real classes.
 Speed will be evaluted by the system time taken by predication.